Sarodus/survive-the-hole/README.md

 # Survive the hole
 There is a black hole growing and you have to escape to save yourself from an imminent death

+The black hole is growing at the rythm of the music!

 ---

 Participation to "Mallorca Game Jam 2023"